C2SV

 Creative Convergence Silicon Valley, or C2SV, was an annual multi-day music festival and technology conference held each fall in San Jose, California, United States from 2012 to 2016.
-It was founded in 2012 as the Silicon Valley Sound eXperience (SVSX) and changed its name in 2013 with the addition of a technology conference.
+It was founded in 2012 as the Silicon Valley Sound eXperience (SVSX), a one-day event, 3 p.m. to midnight on September 22 at various downtown San Jose venues, founded by Dan Pulcrano, the CEO of Metro Newspapers.

+In 2013, it changed its name to Creative Convergence Silicon Valley (C2SV), with the addition of a technology conference.

 C2SV was patterned after technology and music events held in other cities, most notably the South by Southwest (SXSW) festival in Austin, Texas, but also NXNE in Toronto, Ontario and MFNW in Portland, Oregon.
 The group of blended festivals and conferences with whimsical four-character acronyms, established by weekly alternative newspapers, have been called “four-letter festivals" in the industry.

 Music festival

-The 2013 festival featured a concert in San Jose’s St. James Park with Iggy and The Stooges on September 28, 2013.
-Supporting main stage acts were Thee Oh Sees, Bosnian Rainbows and The Bang Girl Group Revue.
-Five models painted by artist Trina Merry joined Iggy Pop on-stage during one of the songs.
-Artist Shepard Fairey issued a limited edition poster commemorating the Stooges’ C2SV Festival show.

-Club performances at 12 venues included The Lemonheads, The Limousines, metal band Deafheaven, hardcore punk band Off!, Mondo Generator, The Coup and Dam Funk.